captam3rica/plistbuddy-guide/README.md

 ## Why does this doc exist?

-With the `defaults` command showing some weird behaviors I wanted to learn another command line tool that I could work it my workflows.
+With the `defaults` command showing some weird behaviors, I wanted to learn another command-line tool that I could work it my workflows.

 I put this doc together because I was finding it difficult to locate anything out on the Internet related to `PlistBuddy` that was easy to following or understand.

-Also because I am more of a visual learning (actually seeing the "cause" and "effect" of a given command) so hopefully some of the examples below will make it easier for others to see how they can apply `PlistBuddy` to their workflows as well.
+Also because I am more of a visual learner (actually seeing the "cause" and "effect" of a given command) so hopefully some of the examples below will make it easier for others to see how they can apply `PlistBuddy` to their workflows as well.

 It should be noted that this is not an extensive guide to using `PlistBuddy` but it should get you moving in the right direction.
 I will try to update it as I find new ways to use `PlistBuddy` that I think might be useful for others as well. 😊